-The EDS Outcomes Framework is a tool that has been designed by the NHS to enable organisations to analyse equality performance with the assistant of local stakeholders, prepare equality objectives and emed quality into mainstream commissioning activities.
+The EDS Outcomes Framework is a tool that has been designed by the NHS to enable organisations to analyse equality performance with the assistant of local stakeholders, prepare equality objectives and embed equality into mainstream commissioning activities.

 The Equality Act 2010 brings together all previous equality legislations into one single Act, simplifying the law and strenghtening it in important ways to help tackle discriminations and inequality.
-The Act, which came into force in April 2011, includes a new public sector equality suty replacing the se[arate duties relating to race, disability and gener equality.
+The Act, which came into force in April 2011, includes a new public sector equality duty replacing the separate duties relating to race, disability and gender equality.

 The Public Sector Equality Duty (PSED)

-The PSEd requires all public bodies to demonstrate how they have complied with the duty on an annual basis.
-This means that WNCCG must show compliance with both the general and specific duties of the PSED.
+The PSED requires all public bodies to demonstrate how they have complied with the duty on an annual basis.
+This means that we must show compliance with both the general and specific duties of the PSED.
 The general duty asks organisations to have due regard to the need to: